spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

    The bitness (32 or 64bit) of GAMS has to match the bitness of the Python interpreter.

 Databases can be exported to GAMS :literal:`.gdx` files by the *Exporter* project item.
-When a project is executed, *Exporter* writes its output files to the its data folder and forwards file paths to project items downstream.
+When a project is executed, *Exporter* writes its output files to its data folder and forwards file paths to project items downstream.
 If a *Tool* is to use such a file, remember to add the file as one of the *Tool specification*'s input files!